Read about side effects of high dose chemotherapy, whole body radiotherapy and stem cell or bone marrow transplants. Find out what might help.

 - bleeding gums

 Your platelet count can take quite a while to get back to normal after a bone marrow or stem cell transplant.
-After having your own bone marrow or stem cells transplanted (an autologous transplant) it can take a few months to really recover.
+After having your own stem cells (an autologous transplant) it can take a few months to really recover.

 Once you finish your chemotherapy and radiotherapy, any sickness problems you have had should start to get better.
 Some of the other treatments you have might also make you feel sick, such as antibiotics.
 You can have anti sickness drugs for this.